If you found this post, likely something bad just happened to your furry friend's leg?

 Non-steroidal anti-inflammatory drugs (NSAIDs) are the most common type of pain medication used, but they can cause liver and kidney problems, including failure of those organs in some cases, as well as gastrointestinal issues.
-Though Brumett said most dogs can be safely managed on these medications for several years, he prefers using nutraceuticals like veterinary glucosamine and chondroitin sulfate complex, chondroprotectives, essential fatty acids and hyaluronic acid that can all help with joint health.
+Though Brumett said most dogs can be safely managed on these medications for several years, he prefers using nutraceuticals like veterinary glucosamine and chondroitin sulfate complex, chondroprotective, essential fatty acids, and hyaluronic acid that can all help with joint health.

 Another downside of treating with medication only is the crating that is required to keep pets from overworking or worsening the injury.

 “Many 5-year-old labs will play through an injury and make it worse,” said Brumett.
 “So if the pet can't be under direct supervision, then keeping them in an appropriately-sized room or appropriately-sized crate makes sense until they are sufficiently healed to do more.”

 He added that, ideally, dog pain relief is done along with rehabilitation and bracing.

 Orthotics, or bracing, such as a Hero Brace, offers an alternative when surgery is not possible, according to Brumett.
-The knee orthotic, which is made by casting the dog’s leg for a custom fit, maintains the knee in position so the dog can walk again.
+The knee orthotic maintains the knee in position so the dog can walk again.
 Because the canine species has so many shapes and sizes, we custom-make each size for comfort and optimum support.

 “What we’re doing is stabilizing the knee,” said Brumett, who works with the company.

 He added, “Pets that are wearing a stifle brace can be walking better in a day.
 We start out slowly and progress over a couple of weeks to get them used to it and to increase their sporting/workload.”

 Brumett advises using an orthotic like Hero in conjunction with canine rehabilitation.
-There are many modalities that may help, including laser therapy, pulsed electromagnetic field therapy, acupuncture and hydrotherapy.
+Many modalities may help, including laser therapy, pulsed electromagnetic field therapy, acupuncture, and hydrotherapy.

 He said his rehab facility starts cruciate ligament treatment with ice therapy followed by heat therapy to help with that intense swelling and pain.